Bonus Download: New to painting? Start with my free Beginner's Guide to Painting.

 A leg of ham can be an interesting subject with many varied shapes and flesh tones.
 If you are struggling with the flesh tones in portrait painting, then try painting a leg of ham still life.

 The classic flower vase is a perfect demonstration of color and light.
-Flower vace paintings can vary significantly based on the type of flowers you decide to use.
+Flower vase paintings can vary significantly based on the type of flowers you decide to use.

-The circular shape of apples make them perfect for studying light.
+The circular shape of apples makes them perfect for studying light.

 Everyone has a coffee pot lying around.
 The silver or brass makes for interesting reflections which can be a great challenge for beginners.